-MR. OSBORNE: Mr. Speaker, two years after launching the five-year provincial Roads Plan, we have clear evidence that the plan is working.
+Two years after launching a five-year provincial roads plan, we have clear evidence the plan is working.
 By issuing tenders early in the year, road builders are able to take full advantage of our province's short construction season.
 Tenders began being issued in December.

 Combined with our investments in the Trans-Labrador Highway, more than 1,400 lane kilometres have been paved over the last two years.
-This is equal to paving one lane of highway from St. John's to Port aux Basques and from Labrador City to Happy Valley-Goose Bay.
+This is equal to paving one lane of highway from St. John's to Port aux Basques AND from Labrador City to Happy Valley-Goose Bay.

-This fiscal year, our government will match the Roads Plan budget of \$77.2 million for each of the next two years.
+This fiscal year, our government will match the roads plan budget of \$77.2 million for each of the last two years.

-Budget 2019 will allocate approximately \$13.6 million, including funding from the federal government, for local and rural highways.
+Budget 2019 will allocate approximately \$13.6 million, including funding from the Federal Government, for local and rural highways.

-For the first time in our province's history, centre-line rumble strips will be added to Veterans Memorial Highway and construction of climbing lanes at four locations of the highway will be completed to create a safer environment for motorists.
+For the first time in our province's history, centre line rumble strips will be added to Veterans Memorial Highway and construction of climbing lanes at four locations of the highway will be completed to create a safer environment for all motorists.

-MR. OSBORNE: These improvements not only mean safer roads and fewer accidents for residents of such communities as Bay Roberts, Carbonear and Spaniard's Bay, but they also support the continued economic growth of the region and efficient transportation of goods.
+These improvements not only mean safer roads and fewer accidents for residents of such communities as Bay Roberts, Carbonear and Spaniard's Bay, but they also support the continued economic growth of the region and efficient transportation of goods.

-These investments in roads program, along with the work on the Team Gushue Highway and Trans-Labrador Highway, will be supported by an investment of \$131.4 million this year.

-MR. OSBORNE: Safety on our highways remains a top priority for our government.
+These investments in the roads program, along with work on the Team Gushue Highway and Trans-Labrador Highway will be supported by an investment of \$131.4 million this year.
+Safety on our highways remains a top priority for our government.
 Our government has increased the use of modern technology to provide tools to the travelling public to make informed decisions before travelling.
-This year, Mr. Speaker, new highway cameras will be installed at well-travelled routes including the Argentia Access Road and Heart's Content Barrens with an investment of \$145,000.
+This year, new highway cameras will be installed at well-travelled routes including the Argentia Access Road and Hearts Content Barrens with an investment of \$145,000.